 If you are driving, I suggest parking at the First World Hotel in Genting Highlands and exploring the entire complex on foot.
 You can book a room at the First World Hotel for 4 hours to relax.

 Klook has amazing offers for Day tours to Genting Highlands and Batu Caves.
-I highly recommend this option if you want to avoid the hassle of organizing the tours yourself.
+I highly recommend this option to avoid the hassle of organizing the tours yourself.

 Day 4 in Kuala Lumpur City